-Certain new standards, interpretations, amendments and improvements to existing standards were issued by the IASB or International Financial Reporting Interpretations Committee ("IFRIC").
+Certain new standards, interpretations, amendments and improvements to existing standards were issued by the IASB or IFRS Interpretation Committee.
 The Group intends to adopt those standards when they become effective.
 The Group has yet to assess the full impact of these standards.

-- IFRS 15, "Revenue from contracts with customers", replaces the existing revenue recognition guidance with a new framework to determine the timing and measurement of revenue, providing users of the financial statements more information and relevant disclosures.
+IFRS 15, "Revenue from contracts with customers", replaces the existing revenue recognition guidance with a new framework to determine the timing and measurement of revenue, providing users of the financial statements more information and relevant disclosures.
 IFRS 15 is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Group has not yet assessed the impact of the new standard. - IFRS 9, "Financial Instruments", addresses requirements for the classification and measurement of financial instruments, impairment methodology and hedge accounting.
-The IASB set a mandatory effective date for annual periods beginning on or after January 1, 2018.
 The Group has not yet assessed the impact of the new standard.